cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - Use <font color=blue> Amazon CloudFront </font>
      - to absorb DoS/DDoS flooding attacks
    - Use <font color=blue> AWS WAF with AWS CloudFront </font>
-     - help protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources
+     - help protect the web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources
    - Use <font color=blue> Amazon CloudWatch </font>
-     - to detect DDoS attacks against your application
+     - to detect DDoS attacks against the application
    - Use <font color=blue> VPC Flow Logs </font>
-     - to gain visibility into traffic targeting your application.
+     - to gain visibility into traffic targeting the application.

 3. <font color=red> managing malware </font>
    - Give users the minimum privileges they need to carry out their tasks
    - Patch external-facing and internal systems to the latest security level.
-   - Use a reputable and up-to-date antivirus and antispam solution on your system.
+   - Use a reputable and up-to-date antivirus and antispam solution on the system.
    - Install host based IDS with file integrity checking and rootkit detection
    - Use IDS/IPS systems
      - for statistical/behavioural or signature-based algorithms to detect and contain network attacks and Trojans.